Tarikshaikh12/security-twin-ids-demo/README.md

 # Security Twin IDS Placement Simulation

-This repository contains a conceptual experimental simulation demonstrating risk-aware IDS probe placement using a Security Twin network abstraction.
+This repository contains a conceptual experimental simulation demonstrating risk-aware Intrusion Detection System (IDS) placement using a Security Twin abstraction.

-The experiment performs Monte Carlo attack path simulations to estimate node traversal frequency and identify topological choke points.
+The experiment models a simplified network topology and performs Monte Carlo attack path simulations to measure node traversal frequency across the network.

-Visualization includes:
+Nodes that frequently appear in attack paths are identified as topological choke points and recommended locations for IDS probes.

+The code also visualizes:

 - network topology
 - node risk heatmap
 - risk score distribution

+This experiment demonstrates the decision logic of Security-Twin-based IDS placement rather than implementing a full operational IDS.